Monxun/MicheladaML/apps/coors/coors-README.md

-# COORS - Service Cron Scheduler
+# COORS - Schedule and Grab Data + Shape It Before Sending To Salt